 Prepare the breadcrumbs:

-Slice butter into chunks if it’s cold or drizzle it in if it’s melted.
+Slice butter into chunks if it’s cold, or drizzle it if it’s melted.
 Break Winter Truffle cheese into small pieces and add it to the food processor.
 Pulse several times to fully combine with breadcrumbs.

 Assemble the dish: